 The origins of the humble bowl likely stemmed from the Teochew community, and stripped to its bare minimum, it is quite literally bak chor (minced meat) and mee (noodles).
 The dish is a little different depending on which country you’re dining in, but in Singapore, bak chor mee can be categorised into two versions: soup or dry.

-The soup variant is a test of the chef’s skill in broth making: the clear, light-tasting soup is littered with a cloudy mix of minced pork and fats, the perfect accompaniment to the thin eggy yellow noodles.
-Meatballs and a healthy scoop of chopped chilli slices garnish the noodles for a warm, spicy bowl great for colder days.
+The soup variant is a test of the chef’s skill in broth-making: the clear, light-tasting soup is littered with a cloudy mix of minced pork and fats, the perfect accompaniment to the thin eggy yellow noodles.
+Meatballs and a healthy scoop of chopped chilli slices garnish the noodles for a warm, spicy bowl that’s great for chilly, rainy days.

-As for the dry variant, the secret ingredient lies in the chilli-vinegar sauce.
+As for dry bak chor mee, the secret ingredient lies in the chilli-vinegar sauce.
 Thick, wavy mee pok noodles are tossed this special sauce, laying the foundation for juicy slices of stewed mushroom, minced pork and glorious pieces of deep-fried lard.
 Other additional ingredients like pork liver, wontons, and fish balls vary from stall to stall.

-Read on for the list of stalls that are serving the best bak chor mee in Singapore:
+8 places for the best bak chor mee in Singapore:

 Jump To / Table of Contents

-Hill Street Tai Hwa Pork Noodle was popular amongst those in the know, but after consistently earning a Michelin Star from 2016 to 2021, the fanbase of the humble stall has definitely multiplied.
+Hill Street Tai Hwa Pork Noodle has always been popular amongst those in the know, but after consistently earning a Michelin Starfrom 2016 to 2022, the fanbase of the humble stall has definitely multiplied.
 Here, find vinegary bowls of dry mee pok perfectly complemented by perfectly cooked slices of pork and liver.
 The crunchy pieces of fried sole fish give the dish a lot more texture than other stalls out there, and the dumplings also add a distinctive bite to the dish.
 Be warned: the queue here can be as long as 90 minutes during peak periods.

 Although often mistaken for its Michelin-starred competitor above, Tai Wah Pork Noodle is just as commendable when it comes to bak chor mee, especially when it’s also been awarded the Michelin Bib Gourmand.
 Here, expect a base laced with a delicious mixture of vinegar, soy sauce, and chilli, all of which coat the springy noodles and minced meat, tender pork slices, and liver.
 The soup is just as flavoursome here; expect a hearty serving dumplings, meatballs and seaweed to come with.